valkey-io/valkey-doc/docs/reference/modules/_index.md

     int RedisModule_ReplyWithLongLong(RedisModuleCtx *ctx, long long integer);

-This function returns an integer to the client that invoked the command, exactly like other Redis commands do, like for example `INCR` or `SCARD`.
+This function returns an integer to the client that invoked the command, exactly like other Valkey commands do, like for example `INCR` or `SCARD`.

 ## Module cleanup

 In most cases, there is no need for special cleanup.
-When a module is unloaded, Redis will automatically unregister commands and unsubscribe from notifications.
+When a module is unloaded, Valkey will automatically unregister commands and unsubscribe from notifications.
 However in the case where a module contains some persistent memory or configuration, a module may include an optional `RedisModule_OnUnload`